mguerrero1995/Encryptable/README.md

 ## Overview

-FileAccessPro is an open-source, free-to-use desktop application designed to offer robust file encryption and decryption solutions with password protection.
+Encryptable is an open-source, free-to-use desktop application designed to offer robust file encryption and decryption solutions with password protection.
 Safeguard your files with heightened security right from your desktop.

 ## Features